-Sometimes we crave change.
-Other times we dread it.
-Either way, we can’t escape it.
-Here are some effecting methods for dealing with change.
+Whether we crave change or dread it—we can’t escape it.
+Here are some effective methods for dealing with change.

 When Anna’s boyfriend of five years broke up with her, she was devastated.
 He had given every indication that he was committed to a shared life, right down to the proposed names for the children they’d planned to have.
 When he admitted he couldn’t deliver on any of their dreams, Anna (not her real name) did her best to move on.
 She painted her apartment, recycled her furniture, and swept out every reminder of him in a determined preparation for a new phase of life.